 Did you look up to the previous generations?
 I knew them by face because Per was working in the record shop and had heard of Bjørn Torske because he was into Depeche Mode as well, we were kind of on our own.
 We had a covers band that played Depeche Mode music.
 After a while, I hooked up with Torbjørn Brundtland and Svein Berge and Gaute Barlindhaug, we hooked up with Bjørn Torske and Per Martinsen after that.
 We kind of knew that if we wanted to put out music then we could just do it.
 They just did it so why couldn’t we?
 So, yes, they did make an impression on us.
 There was this record shop called Rocky Plate Bar and the unique thing about this place was it was run by an English guy who ended up in Tromsø as a travelling DJ.
 There was a lot of travelling DJ’s from the UK and Australia in the hotel circuit and club circuit.
 In the eighties, they had nowhere to get their records.
 This guy, Andy Swatland settled in Tromsø and set up a direct import link with the UK supplying all the travelling DJ’s in northern and southern Norway as he imported stuff that never made it to the regular shops.
 So, Tromsø became very important to the DJ circuit as Rocky Platebar was the main store for that kind of electronic music.
 I was just a kid then, but as I said I was into Depeche Mode and I found a lot of music that was hard to find in other Norwegian cities at that time.
 I bought my first house record at Rocky, the Whistle Song by Frank Knuckles.
 I remember it very well.

 Did it feel like you were creating your own scene?
 We were very much on our own and there weren’t many people our age into the same stuff.
 We didn’t feel isolated, we were just into our own thing.
-I guess you could say that we were proud of it as well, but no one really understood that at the time.
-It was just the way things were, we were into electronic music and nobody else was.
-I remember my first party on the 16th of May 1990, at a place called the Youth Center put on by Bjørn.
-I guess it was the first party in Tromsø that ordinary Tromsø people attended.
-It was kind of a crowd of around 50 – 60 people.
-I had to sneak out of my house as I was only 15 at the time.
-The new music that was going on at the time also gave us a new mentality.
-It was an underground thing.
-You didn’t have to send your music to a traditional, big record company.
-You could just send your demos to somebody and if they liked it, they would put out a few copies.
-And we were happy with that.
-It is a very new thing, a totally different mentality of how music should be.
+It was just the way things were, we were into electronic music and it seemed nobody else was.
+I remember my first party on the 16th of May 1990, at a place called the Brygga Ungdommens Hus, (the Youth Centre) put on by Bjørn & Per.
+I guess it was the first dance party in Tromsø that a crowd of around 50 friends and locals attended.

 When did you put out your first record?
-We sent out a lot of demos in 1992 and one was sent to Planet E (Detroit, USA) record label and the owner Carl Craig called us.
-He wanted to put it out the demo, but we didn’t manage to finish it, but the year after we sent some music along with Geir Jenssen, down to see Renaat (R&S Records owner) in Belgium. and he released it on Apollo Records in early 1994.
+We sent out a lot of demos in 1992 and one was sent to the Planet E (Detroit, USA) record label and the owner Carl Craig called us.
+He wanted to put out the demo, but we didn’t manage to finish it!
+The year after we sent some music with Geir Jenssen, who went down to see Renaat (R&S Records owner) in Belgium.
+Renaat released it on Apollo Records in early 1994.